tedklin/NerdyVision/README.md

 ## Calibration Mode

-1. Set a small rectangle as the calibration box (can change the size in constants)
+1. Set a small centered rectangle as the calibration box (can change the size in constants)

 2. Get frame from camera